Physics of Life

 Sandpits

-We invite Network members to arrange sandpit meetings where a select number of key collaborators (UK, EU and international) can be gathered to discuss a particular research idea which can be turned into a grant application to UKRI (EPSRC, BBSRC, MRC) or other research councils.
-Meetings can receive up to £4k in organisation costs and administrative help (if required).
+We invite Network members to arrange sandpit meetings where a select number of key collaborators (UK, EU and international) can be gathered to discuss a particular research idea which can be turned into a grant application to EPSRC, BBSRC and other research councils.
+Meetings will receive up to £5k in organisation costs and administrative help (if required).
 Following from the meetings, successful collaborations seeded from sandpits can receive a further £5-10k to pump prime any proof of concept research in support of grant applications.

 The aim of this resource is to assist the formation of new collaborations, with an emphasis on projects bringing together physical scientists and biologists.